For those on a budget or looking for insurance where they do not have to pay extra upfront, no deposit car insurance is the answer.

 This translates into paying an additional one month on their insurance policy.
 The deposit represents coverage for the insurance company in case you cannot pay for the rest of your coverage.
 This is because monthly premiums are payments on a loan made by the insurance company that you are paying off.

-How does monthly car insurance help you financially?
+How does a no deposit car insurance help you financially?

 It is a question that many people ask when they see the first month’s premiums with the deposit attached.
 Generally speaking, the deposit represents 10% to 15% of the total amount due for the insurance policy.

 What is No Deposit Auto Insurance?

 This is where you pay no deposit for your car insurance policy.
 When you get the bill for your first month’s premium, it will not include a charge for any deposit.